Fair Isle: Air

-Fair Isle Airport serves the island with flights to Tingwall Airport near Lerwick, and weekly to Sumburgh Airport, both on Shetland Mainland.
+Fair Isle Airport serves the island with flights to Tingwall Airport near Lerwick on Shetland Mainland.
 Flights to Kirkwall on Orkney were scheduled to begin in September 2017, provided by Loganair.
 Private aircraft use the facility and scheduled flights arrive twice daily, three days a week.
 There is a small terminal building providing limited services.
 Fire cover is provided by the island fire service.

 There are two helipads on the island; one at the South Fair Isle lighthouse and used by Northern Lighthouse Board and HM Coastguard helicopters, and the other at the North Fair Isle lighthouse.

 Sea

 There are two main harbours, north harbour and south harbour; both formed naturally, being sheltered by the headland of Bu Ness.
 They are separated by a narrow isthmus of gravel.
 The north harbour is the main route for goods, provisions, and Royal Mail postal services arriving at and departing from the island.
 The ferry Good Shepherd IV plies between Fair Isle north harbour and Grutness on Shetland Mainland.
 In summer only, the ferry also runs from Lerwick once every two weeks.